How to Make a Kite Card

 5. Turn the kite over, and shape the kite to 3D, as shown below.

 6. Turn the kite over again, and put the double-sided mounting tape in the centre, and the thin double-sided tape around the edges, as shown below.
+The mounting tape will hold the kite in the 3D shape.
 7. Adhere the kite to the blue card, positioning as shown below, but do not adhere the base down as the string has to be put in place first.
 Hint - it would be helpful to leave the covering on the double-sided tape on the lower part of the kite until the string has been put in place. |

 8. Make a small holder for the kite string from a piece of thick brown card (approx 3cm x 1.5cm), see below for how to shape the holder.